RHAALiebrand/DataAnalytics/README.md

 # DataAnalytics

-Dear visitor,

 This folder contains several data-related projects I did the last year.
 Note that this folder is work in progress as I wrote all my scripts in Spyder and would like to covert them to Jupyter for visualisation and presentation purposes.
+The reason I code in spyder is purely for efficiently reasons - unit testing and coding itself is much more practicle in Spyder for me.

+## Content
+Below the most important topics I have worked on are listed together with the required Python tooling.
+The current Python version I am working with is 3.7.
+*General tools: Spyder, Jupyter, Numpy, Pandas, Matplotlib*
+#### Machine Learning

+*Tools*
+####